pratik2706/SEJavaMini/README.md

 # SEJavaMini
 Learn Github version controlling tool and use it for JAVA mini project.
 Preparing to implement the code in git.
-1 	 	/*Attendance Manager*/
+Making changes in the code(editing the input details) 1 	 	/*Attendance Manager*/
  2 	 	/*
  3 	 	Made by